Vertiginidae

-Vertiginidae, common name the whorl snails, is a family of minute, air-breathing land snails, terrestrial pulmonate gastropod molluscs or micromollusks in the superfamily Pupilloidea.
+Vertiginidae, common name the whorl snails, is a family of small, air-breathing land snails, terrestrial pulmonate gastropod molluscs or micromollusks in the superfamily Pupilloidea.

 Distribution

 The distribution of the Vertiginidae is in the Northern Hemisphere: North America (60 species), Eurasia (30 species), North and central Africa (3-5 species).
 That gives a total of approximately 93-95 species.

 Ecology

 Snails in this family inhabit habitats ranging from forests to semi-open and open habitats with various different kinds of substrate cover, vegetation and humidity.
 They feed on microflora - bacteria and fungi - growing on dead and living plants.

 Taxonomy

 The following three subfamilies were recognized in the taxonomy of Bouchet & Rocroi (2005):